How to Detect Window Leaks Inside Walls

 Touch and Moisture Pattern Checks

 One of the simplest ways to detect hidden moisture is by physically checking surfaces around the suspected area.
-This should be done carefully to avoid damaging materials.
+Press lightly only; if drywall feels soft, swollen, or crumbly, stop pressing because the material may already be weakened.

 Moist areas often feel cooler because evaporation removes heat from the surface.
 This can create noticeable differences when compared to dry sections of the wall.